Rwanda Gorilla Tour Vacation

 There are currently seven main habituated Rwanda gorilla trekking groups; the Susa, Sabinyo, Amahoro, Umubano, Hirwa, Kwitonda and Group Thirteen, thanks to Dian Fossey that begun this activity years ago.

 The above gorilla groups vary in number, from around 9 to 39 individuals and all currently have at least one silverback male.
 Of the seven groups, there are a couple that tend to be found on the saddle between Mount Sabyinyo and Mount Gahinga which is around a two hour walk from the park entrance.

 Whilst planning for the gorilla trekking Rwanda safari it is not possible to book a permit for a specific group, your chances of having a shorter walk are higher than going for gorilla trek in Uganda.
 Nothing is guaranteed though and you may find yourself tracking a group such as the Susa, first studied by Dian Fossey and often found on the slopes of Mount Bisoke, a five hour hike away.

-This 2 Days Rwanda Gorilla Safari Vacation is an easy to plan trip perfect for you.
-Contact our team of Gorilla Safari Experts to help you get started.
+This 2 Days Rwanda Gorilla tour Vacation is an easy to plan trip perfect for you.
+Contact our team at Gorilla Safari Experts to help you get started.

 Included in the price

 - Full time English speaking and knowledgeable Driver/guide